atru/atru.github.io/en/_posts/2014-04-10-concat-aggregate.md

 As you can see, the second query aggregates values by a `GROUP BY` clause.

-What does it give to us?
+What do we get from that?
 Let's see:

 <center><img alt="Strings concatenated in aggregate" src="/img/2014/concat_aggregate_02.png" style="cursor:pointer" onclick="window.open('/img/2014/concat_aggregate_02.png','_blank');return;"/></center>